 Public display of the Data Science Certifications never attract quality people to connect but it furthermore distracts learners from connecting to the right channels b’coz when the time spent on making social media is prioritised over researching on some datasets, then the results are likely to be fruitless too.

 So, No, Data Science Certifications will never be enough.

-	But Yes, It is not a bad idea to highlight on your resume that how any

-	particular course helped you to build the sound machine learning skills or how

-	practicing from some book on learning to write better Python code changed the
+But Yes, It is not a bad idea to highlight on your resume that how any particular course helped you to build the sound machine learning skills and working on the data science projects helped you to grow intellectually and if any book changed your mindset to write better Python code.

-	way you write your programs now.

-	And, If you do the things that support your data-career growth, then you’ll work

-	to make your resume strong.
+And, If you do the things that support your data-career growth, then you’ll work to make your resume strong.

 —How can you build your resume for data science ?